Carniverous19/helium-DIY-middleman/README.md

 # helium-DIY-middleman
+Initially this was written by folks who know what they're doing.
+I more or less don't, but guided by wizards I managed to muddle through.
+You can do the same.

 Code here acts as a middleman between LoRa gateways running Semtech packet forwarders and servers ingesting packet forwarder data.
-You would run this code instead of directly pointing gateways to miners for a few possible reasons:

-- You want to send data from one gateway to multiple on-chain miners to potentially increase earnings by increasing witnessing and potential selection for "next hop" in PoC
-- You have multiple DIY gateways but only a single on-chain DIY miner (in alpha program).  you can route data from all of your gateways to your single miner increasing the ability to receive data, challenges, etc.
-- You have a gateway not located at its asserted location and you want to modify received metadata to avoid PoCv9/v10 thresholds.
-- Any combination of the above.

-To test this capability I currently have 3 gateways (RAK2245, RAK2247 and RAK2287) all sharing data with six miners.
-One gateway has a 8dBi omni on the east side of my building near the roofline, this is used for receive and transmit.
-One gateway has a 16dBi yagi for long reach and is receive only.
-One gateway has an 11dBi panel antenna facing out a window on the west side of my building to receive from gateways the omni cannot hear due to building obstruction.
+I run it because I have antennas with higher than stock gain (6, 9, and 13 db), and currently (Dec 2020) Helium rules make it so many tx and rx are invalid with higher gain antennas.

 ## Installation Instructions

 There are two ways to use this code.
 The first way is to run it manually, while the second way is to install it in the system and have it be run by `systemd`.
+I have it run by systemd because it, at least, knows what it's doing.
 These options are described in detail in the following subsections.

 In both cases, however, you must first clone the repository.